Moddable-OpenSource/moddable/documentation/files/files.md

 ## class Preference

-The Preference class provides a persistent preferences mechanism for ESP32 and ESP8266 platforms.
-Preferences are stored in SPI flash and are available across power-down and reboot cycles.
+The Preference class provides storage of persistent preference storage.
+Preferences are appropriate for storing small amounts of data that needs to persist between runs of an application.

 	import Preference from "Preference";

 Preferences are grouped by domain.
-A domain can contain multiple preference keys.
-A preference key value is a Boolean, Integer, String or ArrayBuffer.
+A domain contains one ore more keys.
+Each domain/key pair holds a single value, which is either a `Boolean`, integer (e.g. `Number` with no fractional part), `String` or `ArrayBuffer`.

 	const domain = "wifi";
 	let ssid = Preference.get(domain, "ssid");
 	let password = Preference.get(domain, "psk");

+Preference values are limited to 63 bytes.
+Key and domain names are limited to 32 bytes.

+On embedded devices the storage space for preferences is limited.
+The amount depends on the device, but it can be as little as 4 KB.
+Consequently, applications should take care to keep their  preferences as small as practical.

+> **Note**: On embedded devices, preferences are stored in SPI flash which has a limited number of erase cycles.
+Applications should minimize the number of write operations (set and delete).
+In practice, this isn't a significant concern.
+However, an application that updates preferences once per minute, for example, could eventually exceed the available erase cycles for the preference storage area in SPI flash.

 ### set(domain, key, value)

-The static `set` function sets and stores a preference value.
+The static `set` function sets a preference value.

 	Preference.set("wifi", "ssid", "linksys");
 	Preference.set("wifi", "password", "admin");
 	Preference.set("wifi", "channel", 6);

 ### get(domain, key)

 The static `get` function reads a preference value.
 If the preference does not exist, `get` returns `undefined`.